anushkayadav0901/3D-MAP-IGDTUW/README.md

 Acknowledgments

 	•	Thanks to the creators of Three.js, GSAP, and OrbitControls.js for providing powerful libraries that made this project possible.
-	•	3D model of the IGDTUW campus (replace with your actual model).
+	•	3D model of the IGDTUW campus ().

 Contact